General Use Guidelines

 Hunting, weapons, illegal drugs: Hunting, weapons and illegal drugs are not permitted on the property.

 Emergencies: Three short blasts repeated from a car horn will be used to gather people in case of emergency.
+This is not optional, as everyone will have to be accounted for.

 Fire Safety